Why You May Have a Smelly Scalp and How to Change That

 Wearing a hat

 Consider this simple fact: hair keeps your scalp warm.
-Add a hat to the mix, and the temperature climbs, allowing bacteria to benefit from the sweaty situation.
-So, be sure to wash your hats and scarves often.
+Add a hat to the mix and the temperature climbs, allowing bacteria to benefit from the sweaty situation.

 It’s no surprise that particular foods don’t mix well with skin and their scent almost seems to seep out of pores.
-Foods with strong odors like onion, garlic, curry and cumin contain oils that can be excreted through skin including the skin on your scalp.
-Try taking a time out from these ingredients to see if they make a difference in the way your scalp smells.
+Foods with strong odors like onion, garlic, curry and cumin contain oils that can be excreted through skin, including the skin on your scalp.